Madman10K/madman10k.github.io/README.md

 # Hello everyone 👋🏻
 I am Stanislav Vasilev, also known as Madman10K, a 19 years old Bulgarian software developer from Sofia.

-I am mostly known for my software development projects, specifically:
+I am mostly known as the founder of [MadLadSquad](https://madladsquad.com) and as a co-founder of [Heapforge](https://heapforge.com).
+I am also known for my numerous software development projects, specifically:

 1. [The UntitledDesktopEnvironment](https://madladsquad.com/desktop) - a desktop environment for Freedesktop operating systems from scratch
 1. [The UntitledImGuiFraemework](https://github.com/MadLadSquad/UntitledImGuiFramework) - a desktop application development toolkit written from scratch